friendsofgo/killgrave/README.md

         proxy mode you can choose between (all, missing or none) (default "none") -proxy-url string
-        proxy url, you need to choose a proxy-mode -version
+        proxy url, you need to choose a proxy-mode
+  - record-file-path string
+      the file path where the imposters will be recorded if you selected proxy-mode record -version
         show the _version of the application
   -watcher